 I come from a varied spiritual and psychological background having studied both western and eastern spiritual practices and psychology.
 My view of the world encompasses years of working in the area of grief and loss both in private practice and for a hospice organization.
-I weave into my writings my studies in Feng Shui, healing through the subtle energy field, massage and body work, Spiritual Direction, and my journey as an artist in water media.
+My studies in Feng Shui, healing through the subtle energy field, massage and body work, Spiritual Direction, and my journey as an artist in water media are woven throughout it all.

 I live with my husband, Leo, in a dome home on the Rum River near Cambridge, MN offering us quiet reflection, enjoyment of the flow of the river, delight in the many birds that stop by for a visit with the eagles soaring overhead, and the blessing of healing in body and spirit.
 We moved here after 23 years of city life in St. Paul, MN, struggling with allergies and sensitivities.
 We named our new home, RiverSpirit.
 We find enjoyment in the lives of our two adult children, their spouses, and four grandchildren.
 We laugh daily, grieve our losses, travel well, and nourish loving family and friendships.